 3. You experience hip pain that makes it difficult to stand on one leg

-According to Benenden Hospital, a key sign that you might need hip surgery is if you’re unable to stand on one leg for longer than a minute, even while holding a door frame or tabletop for balance.
+According to Nuffield Health, another key sign that hip surgery might be right for you is if you’re unable to stand on one leg for longer than a minute, even while holding a door frame or tabletop for balance.

 This is known as the one-leg test and is a good way to test your strength on each side of your body.
 Being unable to stand on your problematic leg for longer than a minute may signal a badly damaged hip.